Generic Name: Desmopressin acetate

 How is Desmopressin Supplied

-Desmopressin acetate injection, USP 4 mcg/mL is available as a sterile solution in 10 mL multiple-dose vials (NDC 62756-529-40), each containing 4 mcg Desmopressin acetate, USP per mL.
+Desmopressin acetate injection 4 mcg/mL is available as a sterile solution in a carton of one 10 mL multiple-dose vial (NDC 0517-4310-01), containing 4 mcg Desmopressin acetate per mL.

 Keep out of the reach of children.